ATAGS (howitzer): Design

+ATAGS at Republic day Parade 2026.

 The gun consists of a barrel, breech mechanism, muzzle brake and recoil mechanism to fire 155 mm calibre ammunition with a firing range of 48 km.
 It has an all-electric drive to ensure reliability and minimum maintenance over a long period of time.
 It has advanced features like high mobility, quick deployment, auxiliary power mode, advanced communication system, automatic command and control system with night capability in direct-fire mode.
 The gun has a six round magazine instead of a standard three round magazine.
 The gun is two tons lighter than guns in the same category and is designed to provide better accuracy and range.
 It can fire six rounds in 30 seconds and is capable of firing five successive rounds in short duration.

 It is compatible with C3I systems like Artillery Combat Command and Control System (ACCCS) called Shakti for technical fire control, fire planning, deployment management, operational logistics management of the Indian Army.
-ATAGS has auto loading and positioning system, auto laying system, muzzle velocity radar, safety interlocks and redundancy systems.The gun can fire up to Zone 7 bi-modular charge system.
+ATAGS has auto loading and positioning system, auto laying system, muzzle velocity radar, safety interlocks and redundancy systems.
+The gun can fire up to Zone 7 bi-modular charge system.

 The gun is towed by Ashok Leyland FAT 6×6 truck and can change over from towing mode to firing mode within 2 minutes.
 The ATAGS artillery gun features shoot-and-scoot capability and can be deployed to fire a shell within just 90 seconds.
 It takes 2.5 minutes during the day and 3 minutes at night for the complete system to be prepared for action.